IM marketing platforms

 2020.
 Attentive raises another $40M for mobile messaging

-Mobile messaging startup Attentive has raised a $40 million Series B. Attentive drives an average of 18.5% of total online revenue for modern e-commerce brands.
-Apparently, the number of new customer sign-ups is only increasing, with Attentive now working with more than 1,000 businesses.
-Companies like Coach, Urban Outfitters, CB2, PacSun, Lulus and Jack in the Box use the platform to manage their mobile messaging, with tools around adding text message subscribers, creating engaging messages and tracking the results of those campaigns.
+Mobile messaging startup, Attentive, has recently secured a $40 million Series B funding.
+Attentive plays a significant role in driving an average of 18.5% of total online revenue for modern e-commerce brands.
+Notably, the number of new customer sign-ups is continually increasing, as Attentive now serves over 1,000 businesses.
+Prominent companies such as Coach, Urban Outfitters, CB2, PacSun, Lulus, and Jack in the Box rely on the platform to manage their mobile messaging strategies.
+The platform offers various tools, including text message subscriber management, creation of engaging messages, and comprehensive campaign tracking for businesses to analyze their results effectively.